How to Pick the Perfect White Paint Color for Your Space

 Finish is more about lifestyle than looks, Spicher says.
 "Think about how you're going to live in the space, because that's really what the finish of paint is all about," she says.

 Flatter sheens—mattes and the like—are more difficult to clean; glossy or semi-gloss finishes make for easier wipe-downs.
 (Spicher, who has two dogs, says she has a semi-gloss finish on the baseboards in her home so she can scrub them when needed.)

 Your childless, pet-less neighbors might have a beautiful eggshell or matte white wall, but they don't have to worry about wiping off muddy paw prints or stray crayon marks; if your household skews messier, a semi-gloss finish might be best for your white paint.

 "I really try to encourage our homeowners to personalize their spaces," Spicher says.
 "When you're designing your room, don't worry about what your neighbor has."

 Don't be afraid to call in reinforcements

-True professionals at your local paint store, studio, or hardware store are there to answer questions; working with them to choose the right white paint color can mean the difference between getting it right the first time and having to make several trips back to the store.
-If it’s in the budget, Spicher says working with a designer can get you even better results.
-Understand what you want from a room—if you want it to feel warm or bright, or if you want it to be a playroom—and talk it through with a pro to find the right color.
+True professionals at your local paint store or hardware store are there to answer questions, and working with them to choose the right white paint color can mean the difference between getting it right the first time and having to make several trips back to the store.
+If it's in the budget, Spicher says working with a designer can get you even better results.
+Understand what you want from a room—if you want it to feel warm or bright, elegant or playful—and talk it through with a pro to find the right shade of white.

 Ultimately, "it's hard to go wrong with white," Spicher says.
 "It really is.
 People really do get overwhelmed by the choices, but once they narrow it down to a few that they like, it would be hard to make a bad decision."